Eigenvalue estimates for 3-Sasaki structures: Estimates on functions

 \subsection{Lower bounds for $\Delta_{\Hh}$}

 Recall that the (real) irreducible finite dimensional representations of the Lie algebra $\su(2)$ are completely determined by their dimension or their Casimir eigenvalues.
 They come in two series:

 Their explicit realisation is not needed here, we only record that the Casimir operator $\C$ acts on $U_l$ respectively $V_l$ as $m(m+2)$ with $m=2l$ respectively $m=2l+1$.
-From these algebraic facts it follows that the direct sum of the $\mathfrak{su}(2)$ invariant spaces
+From these purely algebraic facts we derive the following lemma which will be used frequently in this paper. \begin{lemma} The following hold \begin{itemize} \item[(i)] the eigenvalues of the Casimir operator $\C$ acting on $C^{\infty}M$ are of the form $m(m+2)$ with $m \in \mathbb{N}$ \item[(ii)] the direct sum of the $\mathfrak{su}(2)$ invariant spaces